Admission Requirements

 Admissions Requirements

 Ohio University’s Physician Assistant Program is committed to attracting a diverse student body with a commitment to professional and community service.
-The program is seeking students who possess a well-rounded background that includes a strong academic history, quality healthcare experience, strong interpersonal communication skills, emotional maturity and dedication to leadership and community service.
+The program is seeking students who possess a well-rounded background that includes a strong academic history, quality health care experience, strong interpersonal communication skills, emotional maturity and dedication to leadership and community service.

 The following requirements must be met to apply to OHIO’s PA Program:

-Bachelor's degree
+Bachelor's Degree

 • Candidates must have a Bachelor's degree from a regionally accredited U. S. institution.
-Candidates may apply if a Bachelor's degree will be conferred by matriculation.

-A minimum cumulative CASPA calculated GPA of 3.0
+A Minimum Cumulative CASPA Calculated GPA of 3.0

 • Ohio University will use CASPA's cumulative GPA calculations based on each institution attended.
-The cumulative GPA must be a 3.0 in order to meet minimum application standards.
+The cumulative GPA must be 3.0 in order to meet minimum application standards.

-A minimum prerequisite math and science calculated GPA of 3.0
+A Minimum Prerequisite Math and Science Calculated GPA of 3.0

 • The math and science GPA is based upon the program prerequisite courses.
 If an applicant retakes prerequisite courses or takes a higher-level course, the OHIO PA admissions committee may take the most recent grade into consideration.